bgutz001/rshell/README.md

 > cmd = executable [ argumentList ] [ connector cmd ]
 connector = || or && or ;

-where executable is an executable program in the PATH and argumentList is a list of zero or more arguments separated by spaces.
+Where executable is an executable program in the PATH and argumentList is a list of zero or more arguments separated by spaces.
 The connector is an optional way you can run multiple commands at once.
 If a command is followed by ;, then the next command is always executed;
 if a command is followed by &&, then the next command is executed only if the first one succeeds; if a command is followed by ||, then the next command is executed only if the first one fails.
 For example:

 > $ ls -a

 $ echo hello

 $ mkdir test

 is equivalent to: